-ED 5001 - Introduction to Special Education Credits: 3 ED 5125 - Foundations of Teaching Students with Disabilities Credits: 3 ED 5282 - Content Enhancement for Students with Learning Problems Credits: 3 ED 5295 - Research Based Instruction for Students with Disabilities Credits: 3 ED 5364 - Technology for Teaching Students with Autism and Communication Disorders Credits: 3
+- ED 5001 Introduction to Special Education 3 - ED 5125 Foundations of Teaching Students with Disabilities 3 - ED 5282 Content Enhancement for Students with Learning Problems 3 - ED 5295 Research Based Instruction for Students with Disabilities 3 - ED 5364 Technology for Teaching Students with Autism and Communication Disorders 3 - ED 5924 Diagnostic Evaluation for RTI, IEP and Transition Planning 3

 Note May be replaced with an elective if an equivalent course was taken within the last five years with permission of the adviser or chairperson of the division.
-A candidate not having a grade of at least a B in a Behavior Management course within 5 years of admission to the program will have to atake ED 5042 and earn a grade of at least B in addition to the 43 credits listed above.
+A candidate not having a grade of at least a B in a Behavior Managemet course within 5 years of admission to the program will have to atake ED 5042 and earn a grade of at least B in addition to the 43 credits listed above.

-PRACTICA (7 CREDITS)
+Practica (7 credits)

-ED 5053 - Practicum in Teaching Students with Disabilities Credits: 3 ED 5620 - Applied Research Practicum in Literacy Remediation - Childhood Credits: 4
+- ED 5053 Practicum in Teaching Students with Disabilities 3 - ED 5620 Applied Research Practicum in Literacy Remediation Childhood 4